rsmath/Personal-Bot/README.md

 I want this project to be a practice for working with modules and packages.
 For that, I am going to be resorting to using traditional .py style files (modules apparently) and learning how to make packages and access them using class hierarchy system in python.
 This will allow me to learn a proper project workflow I believe.

+## Technology

+I am going to be using Python for this project.
+Moreover, to conduct the webscraping, I will be using the selenium library instead of the webbrowser library because unlike webbrowser, selenium allows me to fill username and password fields to sign into different websites.

 ## Tasks